 However, the initial founding and early stages of a company are pivotal.
 During the period the behaviors and norms established by the company and especially the founder and key leaders will set the tone for the culture of the company for years.

 Schein described this period as “clarification, articulation, and elaboration.”

 At a certain point, the company reaches mid-life.
 This is when the company has stabilized with a number of learned “anxiety avoidance” and problem-solving behaviors.

-At this stage, new employees join the company without the deeper understanding of the context of how the culture was formed.
-It is also at this stage where understanding that context is crucial if you wish to make a change.
+At this stage, new employees join the company without a deeper understanding of the context of how the culture was formed.
+It is also at this stage that understanding that context is crucial if you wish to make a change.

 In order to shift the culture, you will need to deeply understand what makes the culture stable and why.
 Schein notes that this period brings up a stressful strategic decision for many company leaders: